 Does Temperature Affect Oil Level?

-Yes, temperature can affect the level of oil in your car.
-If it gets too cold, the oil can thicken and may not be able to flow properly.
+Yes, temperature can affect the oil level in your car.
+If it gets too cold, the oil can thicken and may not flow properly.
 This can lead to engine damage.

 Conversely, if it gets too hot, the oil can thin out and may not provide adequate lubrication.
 Again, this could cause engine damage.